zakie2003/zakie2003/README.md

 - 🌱 I'm in learning phase of NodeJS,ReactJS

-- 📝 I regularly available online
+- 📝 I am regularly available online

 - 📫 How to reach me **zk.khan2003@gmail.com**